Lion’s Mane Grow Kit Instructions

 Instead of using a plastic bag, this clever customer used saran wrap and a chopstick to make a tent over their lion’s mane.
 The results were fantastic and they got a great flush!

-Dry mushrooms/primordia?: If you are finding that your mushrooms are drying out at any stage, you can make a humidity tent for your kit.
-All you have to do is take a plastic bag (clear plastic is a good option as it still let's light through), poke several 1/2” holes in it, and cover the kit with the bag.
-Then when you spray, you do so onto the inner lining of the bag to maintain higher humidity within the "tent".
 If you are finding that your lion’s mane is beginning to appear “coral-like” or otherwise not looking like the typical “pom-pom” shape, that means it needs more fresh air.
-In this case, lift the bag up a few times a day to give the mushrooms some air circulation.
+In this case, lift the bag or saran wrap up a few times a day to give the mushrooms some air circulation.

 Step Five